cnr-ibba/SMARTER-repository/README.md

 will be placed in `django-data` directory inside this project.
 When such directories are created for the first time, there are created and mounted as a root directories.
 After permission can be fixed according user need.
-For example processes like `nginx` and `uswgi` work with a different user from root, and so files need to be accessed at least in read mode
+For example processes like `nginx` and `uwsgi` work with a different user from root, and so files need to be accessed at least in read mode

 ## The docker-compose.yml file

-Before to start take a look in the `docker-compose.yml` file.
+Before starting, take a look in the `docker-compose.yml` file.
 This is the configuration file used by `docker-compose` commands.
 All `docker-compose` commands need to be instantiated in this directory or by specifying the path of `docker-compose.yml` file, as stated by the [docker compose documentation](https://docs.docker.com/compose/).